Arthur F. Holmes Professor of Faith and Learning

 Believing Again: Doubt and Faith in a Secular Age.
 Grand Rapids: Eerdmans, 2009.

-There Before Us: Religion, Literature, and Culture from Emerson to Wendell Berry, editor.
-Grand Rapids: Eerdmans, 2007.
+There Before Us: Religion, Literature, and Culture from Emerson to Wendell Berry, ed.
+Includes essays by Barbara Packer, Michael Colacurcio, Roger Lundin, John Gatta, Katherine Bassard, Harold Bush, Jr., Mark Walhout, Gail McDonald, Lawrence Buell, and Andrew Delbanco.
+Grand Rapids, Mich.: Eerdmans, 2007.

 From Nature to Experience: The American Search for Cultural Authority (American Intellectual Culture series).
 Lanham, MD: Rowman & Littlefield, 2005; paperback edition, 2007.